vext2121/cbreezy.github.io/audit.md

-# Performing an External IT Audit on a Practical Scenario
+# Performing an External IT Audit in a Practical Scenario